ECRomaneli/electron-findbar/README.md

 ### Creating the Findbar Instance

 You can pass a `BrowserWindow` instance as a single parameter to use it as the parent window.
-The `BrowserWindow.WebContents` will be used as the searchable content:
+The `BrowserWindow.WebContents` will be used as the findable content:

 ```js
 const findbar = new Findbar(browserWindow)
 ```

 Alternatively, you can provide a custom `WebContents` as the second parameter.
-In this case, the first parameter can be any `BaseWindow`, and the second parameter will be the searchable content:
+In this case, the first parameter can be any `BaseWindow`, and the second parameter will be the findable content:

 ```js
 const findbar = new Findbar(baseWindow, customWebContents)